humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 Eligibility source (v1):

-- Query Humanode mainnet RPC for active validator status (v1 reads the current validator set via `Session::Validators`).
+- Query Humanode mainnet RPC for “active human node” status via `ImOnline::*` (with a safe fallback to `Session::Validators` in v1).

 ### Reads